13 December 2017

-With the shooting and stalking season well upon us, Jean Arnott, Farming and Estate Executive for Bruce Stevenson offers these Top Ten Tips to landowners and estate factors.
+With the shooting and stalking season well upon us, it's a good time to offers these Top Ten Tips to landowners and estate factors:

-Speak with your broker and update your insurance policy with the anticipated numbers if you are unsure what has been previously disclosed.
+- Speak with your broker and update your insurance policy with the anticipated numbers if you are unsure of what has been previously disclosed.

-If you are invited to take part in a shoot away from your own land, you need to carry your own Public Liability cover.
-This can either be arranged via your own association membership or Bruce Stevenson can provide this in conjunction with some of our farming and estate contracts.
+- If you are invited to take part in a shoot away from your land, you need to carry your Public Liability cover.
+This can either be arranged via your association membership or Bruce Stevenson can provide this in conjunction with some of our farming and estate contracts.